Skip to housing guidance

 Landlords, housing associations, and property managers are required to respect the privacy and confidentiality of your medical conditions and prescriptions.
 They must not disclose this information to third parties, including neighbours, building management, or security staff, without your consent.

-If you choose to communicate your medical needs to your landlord, you are empowered to do so — but it is a choice, not a requirement.
-Open, proactive communication can sometimes resolve potential issues before they arise, but you should never feel pressured to justify your legal prescription.
+If you choose to tell your landlord about your medical needs, you are free to do so, but it is your choice, not a requirement.
+Talking openly and early can sometimes solve problems before they start.
+Even so, you should never feel pressured to justify your lawful prescription.

-The key acts, sections, and rights that give prescribed cannabis patients protection from housing discrimination.
+The key laws, sections, and rights that protect prescribed cannabis patients from housing discrimination.
+This changes with the nation you pick above.

-The Equality Act 2010 prohibits discrimination based on disability.
-Disability is broadly defined under Section 6 — it includes many of the conditions for which medical cannabis is prescribed (chronic pain, MS, PTSD, epilepsy, and others).
-Landlords and housing associations must not treat you less favourably because of your disability, and must make reasonable adjustments to accommodate you.
+The Equality Act 2010 makes it unlawful to discriminate because of a disability.1 Disability has a broad meaning under Section 6.
+It covers many of the conditions that medical cannabis is prescribed for, such as chronic pain, MS, PTSD, and epilepsy.
+Landlords and housing associations must not treat you worse because of your disability, and must make reasonable adjustments for you.

-Article 14 of the Human Rights Act prohibits discrimination in the enjoyment of other Convention rights, which includes the right to respect for your private and family life and your home (Article 8).
-A landlord discriminating against a tenant's lawful medical treatment in their own home may engage both of these rights.
+Article 14 of the Human Rights Act prohibits discrimination in the enjoyment of other Convention rights, which includes the right to respect for your private and family life and your home (Article 8).3 A landlord who discriminates against a tenant's lawful medical treatment in their own home may engage both of these rights.

 FOI Responses: Use of Dry Herb Vapes in Private & Public Spaces